marcinwalczak2/HTML-Doc-Scanner/README.md

 2. Open the _data_ folder.
 3. Delete or alter the existing _.csv_ file and save your changes.
 4. Open the _src_ folder.
-5. Change the string for the variable `forbidden_phrases_path ` on line 35 to match the name of your new default file in the _data_ folder.
+5. Change the file names in the `get_forbidden_phrases_path` function to match the name of your new default file in the _data_ folder.
+Alternately, you can edit the default _.csv_ file directly.
 6. Save your changes.

 ### Troubleshooting